 As more and more brands pursue the direct attention of shoppers, their efforts at packaging differentiation can become white noise.
 Mintel’s new report, Global Packaging Trends 2017, identifies trends that consumer packaged goods (CPG) producers and packaging designers are following to rise above the competition.
-Fresh supply chain and produce industry professionals should consider these trends and the implications for their own packaging and transport packaging, such as reusable plastic containers (RPCs).
+Fresh supply chain and produce industry professionals should consider these trends and the implications for their own packaging and transport packaging, such as reusable packaging containers (RPCs).

 Mintel says now is the time "for brands to roll out unique packaging structures that not only differentiate on shelf, but also help form and support brand identity, as well as give consumers an incentive to spend time with them."
 Shoppers are more likely to connect with packages that delight while speaking to product quality and provide ease of use.
 Mintel notes the global shift toward clean label messaging (messaging which supports attributes such as transparency, simplicity, and less processing).